krishals-001/adminLTE/README.md

-# adminLTE
+# BlogWebsite
-Integration of database in AdminLTE template using Laravel.
+Integration of database in AdminLTE template using Laravel to make a blogging website.